The curious, forgotten, and extraordinary figures behind every oddlet.

 Erik Satie

 He founded a church with himself as the only member.
 He titled his compositions *Desiccated Embryos* and marked the tempo "with much illness."
-When he died, his apartment — unseen by anyone for twenty-seven years — contained two stacked pianos, a hundred umbrellas, and years of mail he'd never opened.
-Erik Satie accidentally named surrealism and never read a single review.
+When he died, his apartment — unseen by anyone for twenty-seven years — contained two stacked pianos, a hundred umbrellas, and years of mail he'd never opened. accidentally named surrealism and never read a single review.
 The man who changed music wasn't paying attention to any of it.

 Athanasius Kircher